-More than ten years later I can tell you with a straight face that if I had not skipped that week of school my education would have been wasted, because I could not have made enough money to buy enough time to pursue—with force—what I had studied.
+More than ten years later I can tell you that if I had not skipped that week of school my education would have been wasted, because I could not have made enough money to buy enough time to pursue—with force—what I had studied.

 “How Much To Buy: Concentrate to create, when you’re a young man, because you have time to recover if you’re wrong.
 Diversify to protect, when you’re an old man, because if you lose your nest egg you are fucked.”

 When I got back to campus, with my newfound skill and sunburn (and a comically oversized rum bottle I’d picked up duty free), I took my money out of the hands of a Harvard MBA three times my age—who invested it intelligently but conservatively, since he was smart and sixty—and put it all into Nintendo (NTDOY).

 How much I didn’t know then continues to amaze me and amuse me.